grig23/primetime.en/help/programming/browser-tvsdk-2.4/getting-started/c-psdk-browser-tvsdk-2.4-create-a-basic-player/t-psdk-browser-tvsdk-2.4-create-basic-player-uif.md

 ---
-description: null
-seo-description: null
-seo-title: Create a basic player using the UI Framework
 title: Create a basic player using the UI Framework
-uuid: d1a82dbb-1c05-4d0c-b6bc-e07cbede93cb
+description: Create a basic player using the UI Framework
+copied-description: yes
 ---

 # Create a basic player using the UI Framework{#create-a-basic-player-using-the-ui-framework}